EgoEverything: A Benchmark for Human Behavior Inspired Long Context Egocentric Video Understanding in AR Environment: Background and Related Work

 Human perception is inherently selective, as the brain cannot process the entire visual field with equal fidelity.
 Prior research has described the attention field as a “spotlight”~\cite{Eriksen1986,Posner1980}, often approximated by gaze location.
 Attention strength typically decays spatially, commonly approximated by a 2D Gaussian~\cite{Ioannides2010}, resulting in high fidelity at the focus point that gradually diminishes with distance~\cite{desimone1995neural,carrasco2011visual}.

 This attentional pattern strongly influences the types of questions an AR user is likely to ask in real scenarios.
 As illustrated in Figure~\ref{fig:motivation-examples} (b), a user may focus on a cup while walking in the kitchen.
-Since attention is concentrated on the cup, the user is more likely to later issue a query about this object (e.g., Where did I put the cup?).
+Since attention is concentrated on the cup, the user is more likely to later issue a query about this object or its immediate context (e.g., {``Did I leave the cup on the counter?''}).
 In contrast, nearby items, shown with lighter bounding boxes in Figure~\ref{fig:motivation-examples} (b), receive weaker attention and are therefore less likely to become the subject of subsequent queries.
 Similar findings have been reported in cognitive psychology and vision science, where gaze serves as a reliable predictor of future memory recall and questioning behavior~\cite{yarbus2013eye,land2001ways}.

+In the field of Psychology and Neuroscience, human attention has historically and empirically been described as a field that decays from a focal point in the visual field.
+Past research has described metaphorically the attention field as a spotlight~\cite{Eriksen1986, Posner1980}, depicted with a gradient model, and sometimes a Zoom-lens Model \cite{Eriksen1986}.
+This research all pointed to a 2D Gaussian modeling for the human attention field \cite{Ioannides2010}.

+Modern AR headsets provide reliable, real-time gaze tracking, which makes it possible to instantiate this 2D Gaussian prior directly on the device.
+This allows perception and assistance to be aligned with what the user is actually attending to during everyday, long duration use.
+The gaze-centric attention representation is also computationally friendly on embedded AR hardware: it enables foveated sampling, gaze-guided segmentation, and streaming compression of long visual sequences.
+These features are key tactics when CPU/GPU share limited RAM and power budgets on wearable devices.